hotpotcookie/hotpotcookie/content/docs/org/contribution/_index.md

 ```
 ## pushing your commits

-**once** all the files have been staged and committed, the last thing to do is push your commits to the remote branch on the main repository. **that** way, we can review and merge it if it passes the criteria that are mandatory or needed
+**once** all the files have been staged and committed, the last thing to do is push your commits to the remote branch on the main repository. **that** way, we can review and merge it if it passes the criteria that are mandatory or needed.

 ```markdown
 $ git push -u origin contrib